-Your milk benefits your child for as long as you nurse.
+Your milk benefits your child for as long as you breastfeed.
 Not all babies are eating a lot of solid foods until closer to 18 months old.
 Continuing to give breast milk boosts their nutrition and immune system.
-If your baby catches a cold, sometimes the only thing that they are willing to take is your milk.
+If your baby catches a cold, sometimes the only thing that they are willing to drink is your milk.
 It helps keep them fed and hydrated when they aren’t up for anything else.

 Your milk supply will follow the demand of how often your child removes milk.
 Some children will begin to cut back how often they nurse, while others nurse just as often as before.
 There is no one right way and it is best to pay attention to your child’s unique needs.

 Your older baby is more efficient at nursing than when they were only a few weeks or months old.
-Instead of taking 15-20 minutes to get the milk they need, now they come to you and may only need five minutes to drain your milk.
+Instead of taking 15-20 minutes to get the milk they need, now they come to you and may only need five minutes to get the amount of milk they need.

 Breast milk past one year postpartum has been shown to be higher in fat and protein, but lower in carbohydrates.(9) High IgA antibodies continue to fight off illness.

 Breastfeeding until at least two years old is the recommendation of the World Health Organization and should continue for as long as mutually desired.